project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 Let's see if Fig 3 makes sense.

 In the extreme, as $\delta\rightarrow \infty$, the energy asymptotically approaches to $E_0 \pm \delta$ - this is consistent with the coupling becoming less and less important.
-At the other extreme, $\delta \rightarrow 0$ we recover the result from the last tutorial, i.e. $E_0 \pm A$.
+At the other extreme, $\delta \rightarrow 0$ and we recover the result from the last tutorial, i.e. $E_0 \pm A$.

 The form of the energy curve is actually a relatively simple formula $E_0 \pm \sqrt{A^2 + \delta^2}$ (we won't derive this result here, but instead link you to a [lecture from Richard Feynman](https://www.feynmanlectures.caltech.edu/III_09.html#Ch9-S2)).
 From this we can now calculate $\Omega = \Delta E = 2\sqrt{A^2 + \delta^2} = 2\sqrt{0.1^2 + 0.2^2} = 0.44$ giving a Rabi oscillation period of $2\pi/\Omega = 14$ that we saw graphically in Fig 2.

-For more information on the depdence of energy on the various parts the hamiltonian, consult the topic of [avoided crossings](https://en.wikipedia.org/wiki/Avoided_crossing).
+For more of a deep dive into the depdence of energy on the various parts the hamiltonian, consult the intimately topic of [avoided crossings](https://en.wikipedia.org/wiki/Avoided_crossing).

-It's also instructive to see how the stationary states themselves have changed due to the perturbation
+We see that the energy has changed a lot due to the perturbation, what about the stationary states themselves?

 ```python
 H.eigenstates()